 * BestBossEver: The final battle against Cortex set to the background of his burning castle is a really fun fight.
 You constantly dodge energy blasts that the doctor shoots, redirecting the green ones toward him and avoiding the various patterns of the purple and blue blasts.
 Admittedly it is a bit on the easy side as you are given two Aku-Aku masks that will save you two hits, but it's still a memorable way to end the game.

 ** [[SaveGameLimits You can only save your game by completing bonus stages and collecting gems]], forcing you to find the tokens to find a bonus stage/collect a gem.
-You also cannot replay a bonus stage in order to save; if you finished it/die there, you're out of luck.
+But worse yet, you cannot replay a bonus stage in order to save; if you finished it without saving, or if you die there, you're out of luck.
 The password system helps matters, but not by much, and is needlessly long and complicated.
 Though Tawna's tokens are so easily found in every level that it's almost impossible to miss them, but remember you can still fail them.
 While you could argue that "No Boxes/Gems means no progress", that also means you lose progress on '''levels''' you've beaten, especially considering the difficult ones available, and [[MarathonLevel how long they can be]].

 ** "Sunset Vista".
 Clearing it is fairly challenging.
 Getting the gem, much more so.
 Remember: To get the Gem, one must destroy every crate and not die after reaching a Checkpoint Crate.
 Also, this is one of only two levels with a Cortex bonus level, which are hard and mandatory for 100%.